quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part07_5.1_Convergence.md

 :p What does it mean for the system to "probabilistically restart itself"?
 ??x
 In an ergodic system, particularly positive recurrent ones, if the number of jobs in the queue returns to zero (empty state), this event acts as a reset.
 The process can be considered as starting anew from the empty state.
-For instance, in a queueing model where a job is added and removed with probabilities \( p \) and \( q \) respectively, once the system empties, the next arrival of a new job will start the cycle again.
+For instance, in a queueing model where a job is added and removed with probabilities $p $ and$q$ respectively, once the system empties, the next arrival of a new job will start the cycle again.

 x??